Loucee/Soupy/README.md

 `Soupy.physics.circlesIntersect(x1, y1, r1, x2, y2, r2)`<br/>
 Checks if 2 circles intersect with each other

+`Soupy.physics.boxCollision(x1, y1, w1, h1, x2, y2, w2, h2)`<br/>
+Simple bounding box collision, checks if the rectangle at x1, y2 with size w1, h1 overlaps with the rectangle at x2, y2 with size w1, h2

 `Soupy.physics.gravitateToward(x1, y1, x2, y2, f)`<br/>
 Helps simulate a gravity pull of x1, y1 toward point x2, y2 with f to determine how strong the pull is
 ```lua